Eiara/terraform_lambda_zip/README.md

  - `openssl`
  - BSD `md5` or Linux `md5sum`
  - `python2.7` and `python3.6`, selectable via `pyenv`
+ - `node` and `npm`
  - `virtualenv`, in the selected python runtime, installed via `pip`
  - `terraform` v0.11.2 or higher.
 This project _may_ be usable with lower, but it is _untested._

+## Impetus

+This module exists to make it easier to construct stable, long-lived zipped payloads for AWS Lambda functions, allowing for the Python or NodeJS Lambda functions to live in the same repository as the rest of the infracode.

 ## How It Works

-This module makes extensive use of `null_resource`s and temporary directories (from `$TMPDIR`) to construct a virtualenv and project directory that are zipped according to the [AWS documentation](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html).
+This module makes extensive use of `null_resource`s and temporary directories (from `$TMPDIR`) to construct a project directory that is zipped according to the [AWS documentation](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html).

 Because it uses temporary directories extensively, it _requires_ a user-provided output path to ensure that the written zip is not cleaned up during normal system maintenance.

-Building a private virtualenv and project directory is used to perform `python -m compileall`, in order to create the appropriate `.pyc` files.
+For Python, this project directory will include building a private virtualenv and running `python -m compileall`, in order to create the appropriate `.pyc` files.
 This is done to ensure faster startup time for the Lambda function.

+Installing `node_modules` is handled in a temporary work directory, to avoid cluttering the repository.

 Payload zip files are written in the form of `${var.name}_{epoch}_payload.zip`.
 This is done to provide a stable indicator of whether or not a file has been deleted, and if it needs to be re-created.